-Efforts to further reduce and divert the amount of material going to the landfill also include the development of contract language requiring construction contractors to recycle as much construction debris as possible.
-Within ORNL, the extensive use of training, awareness, presentations, and outreach encourages source reduction and recycling by all associates.
+Efforts to reduce and divert the amount of material going to the landfill also include the development of contract language requiring construction contractors to recycle as much construction debris as possible.
+Furthermore, training and outreach encourage source reduction and recycling by all associates.
+ORNL shares the lessons learned from its waste minimization successes with other DOE sites and the public through several avenues, including its public website, ORR virtual and in-person meetings, DOE-organized webinars and meetings, and appropriate external conferences.